Editorial: Pharmaceutical Innovation After World War II: From Rational Drug Discovery to Biopharmaceuticals

-- 1Queen Mary University of London, United Kingdom
+- History of Modern Biomedicine Research Group, School of History, Queen Mary University of London, London, United Kingdom

-The late nineteenth century witnessed unprecedented advances in biomedical sciences, with the promotion in particular of physiological experimentation, bacteriological investigation and chemical research (Bynum, 1994).
+The late nineteenth century witnessed unprecedented advances in biomedical sciences, with the promotion in particular of physiological experimentation, bacteriological investigation, and chemical research (Bynum, 1994).
 These fields expanded and diversified after World War II contemporaneously with technological innovations, increased educational opportunities, the expansion of communication networks, and the creation of a wide range of healthcare markets, from private commercialized arrangements to nationalized organizations.
-Concomitant with and reflective of these changes were increased expectations of health and wellbeing, and the belief that medical advances could prevent, alleviate, treat and/or cure physical and mental ills (Hardy and Tansey, 2006).
+Concomitant with and reflective of these changes were increased expectations of health and wellbeing, and the belief that medical advances could prevent, alleviate, treat, and/or cure physical and mental ills (Hardy and Tansey, 2006).

-The aims of this Research Topic were to delineate and conceptualise pharmaceutical innovation in the post-World War II era, and to highlight its roots and pathways throughout that period.
-Clearly, it has been impossible to include all the relevant themes, topics and approaches that such an ambition suggests, and we have therefore selected pertinent themes of particular contemporary relevance.
+The aims of this Research Topic were to delineate and conceptualize pharmaceutical innovation in the post-World War II era, and to highlight its roots and pathways throughout that period.
+Clearly, it has been impossible to include all the relevant themes, topics, and approaches that such an ambition suggests, and we have therefore selected pertinent themes of particular contemporary relevance.
 Participating authors have contributed to the analysis of the historical and scientific breakthroughs that have shaped pharmaceutical innovation, with an emphasis on the many journeys from rational drug discovery to biopharmaceuticals.
-These have included the investigation of a variety of paradigm shifting factors, such as the development and acceptance of innovative ideas; the impact of contemporary discoveries, theoretical advances and technological developments; the influence of individual scientists; the significance of specific pioneering labs; and the varied and variable roles of industry, funding bodies, regulators and markets.
+These have included the investigation of a variety of paradigm shifting factors, such as the development and acceptance of innovative ideas; the impact of contemporary discoveries, theoretical advances, and technological developments; the influence of individual scientists; the significance of specific pioneering labs; and the varied and variable roles of industry, funding bodies, regulators, and markets.

-Falzone et al. (2018) consider pharmacological treatments for cancer at the beginning of the twenty first century, against the background of a series of turning points defining modern oncology: radiotherapy; the introduction of broad-based chemotherapy; targeted therapeutics; and the recent adoption of checkpoint inhibition as a novel immunomodulatory anticancer approach.
+Falzone et al. consider pharmacological treatments for cancer at the beginning of the twenty-first century, against the background of a series of turning points defining modern oncology: radiotherapy; the introduction of broad-based chemotherapy; targeted therapeutics; and the recent adoption of checkpoint inhibition as a novel immunomodulatory anticancer approach.
 Their review emphasizes the constantly changing and evolving field of drug discovery in the fight against cancer, with a focus on the biopharmaceuticals.

-A similar discussion on biopharmaceuticals is presented by Li et al. (2017) in their review of drugs for autoimmune inflammatory diseases, in which they describe the therapeutic trajectory from small molecule compounds to anti-tumor necrosis factor (anti-TNF) biologics.
+A similar discussion on biopharmaceuticals is presented by Li et al. in their review of drugs for autoimmune inflammatory diseases, in which they describe the therapeutic trajectory from small-molecule compounds to anti-tumor necrosis factor (anti-TNF) biologics.
 In addition to analyzing the historical development of anti-inflammatory drugs after World War II, the authors consider the promise of novel TNF receptor-targeting entities that have already revolutionized the management of autoimmune diseases such as rheumatoid arthritis.

-The final contribution by Gu and Pei (2017) is a shorter perspective on historical aspects of Chinese herbal medicine (CHM) ranging from traditional practice to scientific drug discovery, with a focus on the antimalarial compound artemisinin.
-The authors suggest that a new understanding of traditional health practices using modern systematic and in silico techniques such as analytical chemistry, systems biology, network pharmacology, and computational modelling could provide promising new interpretations and applications of CHM.
+The final contribution by Gu and Pei is a shorter perspective on historical aspects of Chinese herbal medicine (CHM) ranging from traditional practice to scientific drug discovery, with a focus on the antimalarial compound artemisinin.
+The authors suggest that a new understanding of traditional health practices using modern systematic and in silico techniques such as analytical chemistry, systems biology, network pharmacology, and computational modeling could provide promising new interpretations and applications of CHM.

 The articles included here cover only a small section of this huge subject of post-World War II pharmaceutical innovation.
 We hope that these papers will stimulate readers to delve further and reflect on the vast and varied relevant literature.

-Keywords: pharmaceutical innovation, History of pharmacology, Drug Discovery, biopharmaceuticals, drug repurposing, twentieth century, pharmaceutical industry
+Keywords: pharmaceutical innovation, history of pharmacology, drug discovery, biopharmaceuticals, drug repurposing, twentieth century, pharmaceutical industry

-Received: 27 Jun 2019;
+Received: 27 June 2019; Accepted: 01 July 2019;

-Edited by: Salvatore Salomone, University of Catania, Italy
+Edited and reviewed by: Salvatore Salomone, University of Catania, Italy

-Copyright: © 2019 Zarros and Tansey.
+Copyright © 2019 Zarros and Tansey.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.